Apple Pie

 Directions

-• Start by making the crust.
-In a large bowl, whisk together flour and salt.
-Add the cold butter cubes and use a pastry cutter or your hands to work the butter into the flour until it resembles coarse crumbs.
-Slowly add ice water, one tablespoon at a time, until the dough comes together.
-Divide it into two discs, wrap in plastic, and chill for at least one hour.
+• Step 1: (Prepare the Dough) In a large bowl, whisk together flour and salt until well combinethen add the cold butter cubes and use a pastry cutter or your fingertips to work the butter into the flour until the texture looks like coarse crumbs with small pea-sized bits of butter still visible then slowly drizzle in ice water one tablespoon at a time mixing gently with a fork until the dough just comes together but don’t overmix divide the dough into two equal discs wrap each in plastic wrap and refrigerate for at least 1 hour to chill and rest.

 Share your love